A Recap of Tridion Expert Summit 2020 - Day 1

 Overall, it was a great first day and I left feeling really knowledgeable and excited for Day 2 of #TXS2020!

-If you’re curious to learn more about your investment in Tridion Docs and the SDL platform, we’re providing a free consultation to businesses looking to enhance and improve their CMS capabilities.
+If you’re curious to learn more about your investment in Tridion Docs and the RWS platform, we’re providing a free consultation to businesses looking to enhance and improve their CMS capabilities.

 (No junk.
 Just the good stuff.)